Frankfurt – Bari until 22OCT17 1 weekly

 Frankfurt – Split 04AUG17 – 15SEP17 1 weekly

 Frankfurt – Thessaloniki 10OCT17 – 24OCT17 1 weekly

-Book Flights Direct with Cobalt Airlines (Cobalt Aero) and Alternative Airlines
+Search and Buy Cobalt Airlines (Cobalt Aero) Flights with Alternative Airlines

 Flights to and from Cyprus